 In order to deploy HLS, users require just three things:

 - Either an HTML page or a client app.
 A webpage can be complex and support trick modes and timelines or as simple as a single HTML video tag.
-Client applications require more work but will also provide more flexibility and support, as well as a more customized user experience.
+Client applications require more work but will provide more flexibility and support and a more customized user experience.

 - A web server or CDN.
-Hardware devices that support HLS will supply their own web server, and any client can stream media directly from them.
-Other systems will need to copy media and manifest files to a web server.
-This can be done in a variety of ways — through AWS or Azure, on a file system or via complex network protocols.
+Hardware devices that support HLS streaming will supply their own web server, and any client can stream media directly from them.
+Other systems must copy media and manifest files to a web server.
+This can be done in various ways — through AWS or Azure, on a file system or via complex network protocols.
 Systems that anticipate heavy traffic will need to use or develop a content delivery network (CDN).
 Many CDNs allow for virtually infinite traffic and are very easy to scale.